kfg021/Wikipedia-Pathfinding/README.md

 ```

 For the start and end pages, make sure to only include the portion of
-the URL that comes after 'https://en.wikipedia.org/wiki/'.
+the URL that comes after "https://en.wikipedia.org/wiki/".

-maximum_distance represents how many 'layers' to search outward from the
+maximum_distance represents how many "layers" to search outward from the
 starting page.

 ## Sample use: